Shirral/folksy-stichers/README.md

 ### Navigation bar

 The navigation bar was built using Bootstrap and customized with CSS.
-It allows the user to easily move between the website's three pages: the home page, the "Our stitches" page with information and tutorial videos on the most common embroidery stitches used during the club meetings, and the "Join us" page where the contact information and the newsletter signup form can be found.
+It allows the user to easily move between the website's three pages: the home page, the "Our Stitches" page with information and tutorial videos on the most common embroidery stitches used during the club meetings, and the "Contact" page where the contact information and the newsletter signup form can be found.

 On mobile devices (breakpoint at 767px), the navbar collapses into a burger icon that can be expanded upon tapping.
 <br><br>